LunaIsStupid/tag/README.md

 ![](https://i.imgur.com/USnFzM0.png)

-# tbh this sucks you shouldnt use it
+# this is my first project so it's bad :+1:
 #### current status: works as far as i know

 ###### *not really